-This post was inspired by a recent post made by John Ericson over on his Horn Matters site.
+This post was inspired by a post made by John Ericson over on his Horn Matters site.

 This page should hopefully not only give you an idea of how to tune the double horn, but also give an overview of what the different slide arrangements for different models of French horns.